-5. Add photos to your page.
+5. Add photos to your profile.

 Photos are used to spotlight your business and featured at the top of your Google business listing in search.
 A BrightLocal study showed that businesses with more than 100 photos get 520% more calls and 1,065% more website clicks than the average business.
 This doesn’t mean you should use stock photos to clutter up your page – use relevant photos that mean something to your business and encourage your customers to add photos as well.

-Photo guidelines for Google My Business:
+Photo guidelines for Google Business Profiles: